-The terms and conditions of the Notes contain a waiver of set-off rights.
+The Terms and Conditions of the Notes contain a waiver of set-off rights

-Unless otherwise specified in the applicable Pricing Supplement or supplement to this Base Offering Memorandum, by subscribing or acquiring Notes, each Noteholder shall be deemed to have irrevocably waived any actual and potential right of or claim to deduction, set-off, netting, compensation, retention or counterclaim arising directly or indirectly under or in connection with any Note at any time (for the avoidance of doubt, both before and during any winding-up, liquidation or administration of the Issuer) to the fullest extent permitted by applicable law.
+Unless otherwise specified in the applicable Pricing Supplement, by subscribing or acquiring Notes, each Noteholder shall be deemed to have irrevocably waived any actual and potential right of or claim to deduction, set-off, netting, compensation, retention or counterclaim arising directly or indirectly under or in connection with any Note at any time (for the avoidance of doubt, both before and during any winding-up, liquidation or administration of the Issuer) to the fullest extent permitted by applicable law.
+As a result, Noteholders will not at any time be entitled to set-off the Issuer's obligations under the Notes against obligations owed by them to the Issuer, and more generally to exercise or claim any set-off right.

-The terms and conditions of the Notes may not provide for any events of default.
+The Terms and Conditions of the Notes might not provide for any events of default

-There will be no events of default in respect of the Senior Preferred Notes indicated as MREL/TLAC eligible in the relevant Pricing Supplement, or in respect of the Senior Non-Preferred Notes.
+There will be no events of default in respect of the Senior Preferred Notes indicated as MREL or TLAC eligible in the relevant Pricing Supplement, or in respect of the Senior Non-Preferred Notes.
 As a result, in no event will holders of such Notes be able to accelerate the maturity of their Notes.
 Accordingly, in the event that any payment on such Notes is not made when due, each holder of such Notes will have a claim only for amounts then due and payable on their Notes.
 However, if any judgment were issued for the judicial liquidation (liquidation judiciaire) of the Issuer or if the Issuer were liquidated for any other reason, then such Notes shall become immediately due and payable, subject to certain limitations described in Condition 2 (Status of the Notes).

-Changes in the method by which a benchmark is determined may adversely affect the value of Floating Rate Notes.
+Changes in the method by which a benchmark is determined may adversely affect the value of Floating Rate Notes

-The rate of interest on the Floating Rate Notes may be calculated on the basis of the London Interbank Offered Rate ("LIBOR"), the Secured Overnight Funding Rate ("SOFR") or any other reference rate specified in the relevant Pricing Supplement (any such reference rate, a "Benchmark") as adjusted for any applicable margin.
-Accordingly, changes in the method by which any Benchmark is calculated or the discontinuation of any Benchmark may impact the rate of interest applicable to Floating Rate Notes bearing interest on the basis of such Benchmark, and thus their value, or cause adverse U.S. federal income tax consequences for holders of the Floating Rate Notes.
+The rate of interest on the Floating Rate Notes may be calculated on the basis of the London Interbank Offered Rate ("LIBOR"), the Secured Overnight Funding Rate ("SOFR") or any other reference rate specified in the applicable Pricing Supplement (any such reference rate, a "Benchmark"), or by reference to a swap rate that is itself based on a Benchmark.
+Accordingly, changes in the method by which any Benchmark is calculated or the discontinuation of any Benchmark may impact the rate of interest applicable to Floating Rate Notes bearing interest on the basis of such Benchmark, and thus their value.
+See "-SOFR is a relatively new market index that may be used as a reference rate for Floating Rate Notes and, as the related market continues to develop, there may be an adverse effect on the return on or value of the Notes."

-LIBOR and certain other Benchmarks are subject to ongoing national and international regulatory reforms.
+LIBOR and other Benchmarks are subject to ongoing national and international regulatory reforms.
 Some of these reforms are already effective while others are still to be implemented.
-Following the implementation of any such reforms, the manner of the administration or determination of such Benchmarks may change with the result that they may perform differently than in the past, or their calculation method may be revised, or they could be eliminated entirely.
-More broadly, any international or national reforms, or the general increased regulatory scrutiny of Benchmarks could increase the cost and risks of administering or otherwise participating in the setting of such Benchmarks and complying with any such regulation or requirements.
+Following the implementation of any such reforms, the manner of the administration or determination of such Benchmarks may change with the result that they may perform differently than in the past, or their calculation method may be revised, or they could be eliminated entirely, or declared non-representative.